petrov-lab/dry_lab_guides/README.md

 Importantly, the `shell` section does not follow bash syntax for variables, but instead uses Snakemake's variables syntax.

 Ultimately our goal is to be submitting these jobs to Sherlock, and for that we will need to define the resources each rule requires.
-We do this in the `resources` field of the rule.
+We do this in the `threads` and `resources` field of the rule.
 Later, we will see how to set-up default values for the different resources so that we do not have to always list everything out.
-(For example, the partition is not explicitly stated here, because we are ok with using with the default partition value is)
+(For example, the partition is not explicitly stated here, because we are ok with using with the default partition value is). `threads` can just be thought of as the number of cpus you want.
+If you don't define `threads`, it defaults to 1.
 ```python
 rule align_reads:
     threads: 16